 The Carriers have selected the current West reservation and ticketing system, Shares, as the reservation and ticketing system for US Airways.
 Shares is administered by the Electronic Data Systems Corporation (EDS).
 In November and December 2005, the Carriers met with EDS and Sabre, the administrator of East's reservation and ticketing system, to evaluate whether a gradual cutover or flash cutover to the combined reservation system was appropriate.
 The Carriers determined that a flash cutover is the recommended approach.
-The Carriers state that EDS is to complete the Business Requirements Document for the development of the new Shares system by January 31, 2006.
+The Carriers state that EDS is currently completing the Business Requirements Document for the development of the new Shares system.
 The cutover to a single ticketing and reservations system is scheduled for either October 2006 or February 2007.

 Since the merger, East and West manage the call volume between the combined reservations centers.
-As a result, overflow sales calls are transferred from East's reservations centers to West's reservations centers and international sales calls are transferred from West's reservations centers to East's reservations centers.
+An identical automated script is used for both East's and West's toll free reservation numbers.
 As noted above, as of March 1, 2006, the Carriers will also cross-utilize Reservations employees for preferred calls and calls originating from the Carriers' website.